Adoption of Amendment C172 to the Banyule Planning Scheme

 Most recently, we:

-• Considered a draft Amendment C172 to the Banyule Planning Scheme (17 April 2023), which proposes to implement the Heidelberg Structure Plan through the scheme.
+- Prepared and exhibited a draft Amendment C172 to the Banyule Planning Scheme, which proposes to implement the Heidelberg Structure Plan through the scheme.

-• Approved a revised version of the Heidelberg Structure Plan, dated April 2023, which includes minor modifications to better support the proposed amendment.
+- Adopted a revised version of the Heidelberg Structure Plan, dated February 2025, which has been modified to be consistent with and support the adopted amendment.